-I’m an associate at Ropes & Gray, having trained and qualified as a solicitor at Weil, Gotshal & Manges and studied law at the University of Law, Moorgate.
+I’m an associate at Ropes & Gray, having trained and qualified as a solicitor at Weil, Gotshal & Manges.
 Before entering law, I majored in vocal performance at Rice University, Houston, Texas and received a doctorate in theology and music from Durham University.
 I’m a freelance web developer and have created websites for Canterbury Press as well as Duke, Rice and Durham Universities.
 Originally from Durham, North Carolina, I now live in London.

 The Dictionary is an academic resource with over 2 million words and 4000 entries published by Canterbury Press (October 2013).
 I designed the website, developed a wiki-based editing system and copyedited entries.

 A free LPC revision study aid that generates complete corporate procedure plans, allowing the user to customise parameters and actions.

 Professor Jirtle is a leading researcher in the field of epigenetics, and happens to be my dad!
 I developed a website to showcase his news and research.

 This web resource, originally based at Duke University, includes news, articles, genetic databases and bioinformatic tools for all known and predicted imprinted genes in 15 species.

 This project, a joint endeavour between the departments of theology and health at Durham University, explores the connections between spirituality and health through theological and medical research.